dylanwraith/system-design-concepts/README.md

 If T1 had locked the rows associated to `favoriteFood` and `favoirteColor`, it would have prevented all other transactions from using the row until T1 was complete, whether that be by failure or success and all writes were committed.
 Effectively, T1 would have executed, committed, then T2 would have executed, committed, and the final result would be all of T2's values being present.
 This would slow down the system because only one transaction could use a row at a time, but the race conditions would have been prevented.

 ## 2 Phase Locking
+Also known as 2PL.
 This is a Pessimistic Concurrency Control protocol, meaning we will end up pessimistically locking more rows than needed to prevent race conditions.

 This is implemented using 2 locks per resource:
 1. A shared reader lock.
 This can be used by multiple transactions at once, helping optimize reads.
 As long as the row is not being written to, reads can occur.